typesupply/opentype-cookbook/readme.md

 Welcome to The Unofficial OpenType Cookbook.
-Feel free to peruse this information in it's raw state here.
+Feel free to peruse this information in its raw state here.
 But, it's much nicer in its compiled form on [opentypecookbook.com](http://opentypecookbook.com).